-Saga plc's operating model changed in 2022 to a franchised operation, following which a dedicated Saga Insurance risk function has been implemented and resourced to address more appropriately the risk requirements for Saga's regulated entities.
+Saga plc's operating model changed in 2022 to a franchised operation, following which a dedicated Saga Insurance risk function was implemented and resourced to address more appropriately the risk requirements for Saga's regulated financial services businesses.
 As a result, the AICL risk framework is undergoing development to further mature the structures that are currently in place.
-Formal approval of the enhanced framework will take place in early 2023, with the framework embedded within the AICL business during 2023.
+Embedding of the framework continued through 2023.

-B.3.1.1 Risk appetite
+B.3.1.1 Risk appetite.